matheusaguilar/graphql-decorator/README.md

 });

 const schemaBuilder = new SchemaBuilder((model: any) => {
-  const state = new State();
+  // when call the resolver, City has a fk of State, to resolve the State this function will be called. const state = new State();
   state.id = model.id;
   state.initials = 'EX';